washingtonstateuniversity/WSUWP-Plugin-Skeleton/README.md

 1. Update the ruleset name and description in `phpcs.ruleset.xml`.
 1. Update the name and description of the project in `README.md`, replacing all of this text.
 1. Update the name, copyright, and URL in `LICENSE`.

+After completing these, search for the terms "WSUWP Plugin Skeleton", "WSUWP_Plugin_Skeleton", and "wsuwp-plugin-skeleton" to be sure that all uses were caught.

 ### Testing the initial plugin structure